 How to Use Automatic Device Switching with Apple Wireless AirPods

-Well, there is no procedure or any setup, simply update the iPhone, iPad, Mac, Apple Watch, to the latest compatible version, and also cross verify, your AirPods are listed in the above list.
+Well, there is no procedure or setup.
+Update the iPhone, iPad, Mac, or Apple Watch to the latest compatible version, and cross-verify your AirPods listed above.